Tripod head: Panoramic heads

 Panoramic heads facilitate taking a number of images that will be stitched together to make a single panoramic image.
 The most important function is to rotate the camera around the entrance pupil of the lens, frequently (but inaccurately) called the nodal point.
 Commercially available heads are categorized as "single-row heads" and "multi-row heads".
 Single row heads rotate round a single vertical axis and typically require the lens axis to be positioned horizontally.
 Multi-row heads allow rotation about two axes.

 Gimbal heads

 Gimbal heads are designed mainly for long, heavy telephoto lenses, and are often used for wildlife or sports photography.
-Their primary feature is the ability to balance the camera and lens within the tripod head and use tension controls to simulate a "weightlessness", where the camera can be moved freely, but stays in place when not being moved.
+Their primary feature is the ability to balance the camera and lens within the tripod head and use tension controls to simulate a "weightlessness".
+The camera can be moved freely, the tension system smoothing the movement and reducing camera shake, and is held still in place when not being moved.
 They allow for easy tracking along the vertical and horizontal axis, but generally do not offer the ability to make precise angular movements along either.
 A gimbal head excels at tracking a fast moving subject, and allowing large, cumbersome camera setups to be used with more agility than nearly any other support system.